 2. Use Google Campaign Builder to build unique URLs for each channel

 The next step after planning is to build the URLs for each segment.
-This is easy enough using the Google URL Builder.
+This is easy enough using a Google Analytics Campaign URL Builder.
 This tool adds a string to the end of your website URL which Google Analytics interprets and tracks in the Campaign section of your analytics (Look under traffic sources if you have never used this functionality before)

 For the example above this is how I would set up the URL for the postcard.